open-telemetry/opentelemetry-specification/specification/project-management.md

 ## Project Board

 To track our specification projects, we use a GitHub project board.
-This board only contains Project Tracing Issues, and is organized into the following collumns:
+This board only contains Project Tracking Issues, and is organized into the following columns:

 ### Current Projects